John McGuffin: Biography

 As part of Operation Demetrius, on 9 August 1971 McGuffin was arrested by the British authorities and interned until 14 September 1971.
 Upon his release, he began to support the Northern Resistance Movement, an Irish republican rival of the non-partisan Northern Ireland Civil Rights Association.
 In general, McGuffin's internment saw him shift further towards an Irish nationalist viewpoint.
 Nonetheless, McGuffin denounced the Provisional IRA for Bloody Friday (1972) in which nine people were killed and 130 injured in a series of city centre bombings, writing "Twenty-two bombs in the heart of a crowded city in broad daylight are bound to kill people no matter what warnings are given, and the Provisional IRA must bear the full responsibilities for these murders."
 McGuffin's imprisonment also led to his writing two books on the subject of imprisonment; Internment in 1973 and The Guinea Pigs in 1974.
 From 1974 to 1981, McGuffin wrote for An Phoblacht under the pseudonym "the Brigadier", in a column which satirised the British army and its view of Northern Ireland.

 In the mid-1970s, McGuffin served as a part of an international committee which investigated the deaths in custody of members of the Red Army Faction in West Germany.
 In 1978, he wrote another book, In Praise of Poteen, in which he lauded the "talent and anti-authoritarian spirit" of makers of poteen.

 In the 1980s, McGuffin left Northern Ireland and migrated to San Francisco in the United States.
 There, he worked as a criminal defence and human rights lawyer for 15 years.

-McGuffin returned to Northern Ireland in 1998, settling in Derry.
-He died in 2002; his coffin was draped with a red and black anarchist flag, and he was buried in a black t-shirt with the words "Unrepentant Fenian Bastard" spelt out in red.

 In 2012, Free Derry Corner was painted in an anarchist motif to commemorate the 10th anniversary of his death.